Explorers 2022-2023

 Hat Piece Collected = Courageous

-Dinner: make your own sub, veggies and dip, pudding dessert.
+Dinner: make your own sub, veggies and dip, pudding for dessert.

 Skating